Ashley Graham Flaunts Baby Bump & Voluptuous Curves In Racy Naked Dress

 Ever since she confirmed her pregnancy in mid-August, Ashley Graham has been making one jaw-dropping red-carpet appearance after another.
 The gorgeous plus-size model and body positivity icon continues to find new ways to flaunt her ever-growing baby bump in spectacular fashion, and Rihanna’s Savage X Fenty Show on Tuesday was the perfect occasion to break out the big guns.

 Ashley rocked the red carpet at the glamorous New York event in a show-stopping sheer black dress that left nothing to the imagination.
-Made up of a satin bodysuit and a completely see-through tulle overlay, one designed to function as a one-shoulder frock, the naked dress clung to every curve in sight, putting Ashley’s voluptuous figure on full display.
+Made up of a satin bodysuit and a completely see-through tulle overlay that was designed to function as a one-shoulder frock, the naked dress clung to every curve in sight, putting Ashley’s voluptuous figure on full display.

-Her fabulous public appearance came just a few days after Ashley showed off her killer curves and prominent baby bump in another sensational naked dress.
+Her fabulous public appearance came just a few days after Ashley showed off her killer curves and prominent baby bump in another sensational sheer dress.
 As The Inquisitr previously reported, the stunning Sports Illustrated: Swimsuit Edition model kicked off New York Fashion Week in great style, turning heads at the Harper’s Bazaar “ICONS By Carine Roitfeld” party on September 6 in a form-fitting, high-slit, sheer black dress by the brand 16arlington.

 It seems that Ashley has developed a preference for flashing her bountiful curves in see-through black tulle.
 The 31-year-old stunner sported a relatively similar look at the Savage X Fenty launch on September 10, proudly showcasing her baby bump in the ultra-revealing attire.
 On Thursday, the expectant mother took to Instagram to share the look with her legion of fans and reeled in some massive engagement in the process, as followers were ecstatic to see their favorite plus-size model rocking her gorgeous curves in yet another dazzling outfit.